 In the early morning of Tuesday 26 September the two attacking battalions, the 6th.
 Bat.
-Royal Welch Fusiliers from the south and 4th.
+The Royal Welch Fusiliers from the south and 4th.
 Bat.
-Welch Regiment from the northeast, were only six hundred metres apart.
+The Welch Regiment from the northeast, were only six hundred metres apart.
 The lead company of the 4th.
 Bat.
-Welch Regiment went round the village centre and cut the Turnhout (Arendonk) road.
+The Welch Regiment went round the village centre and cut the Turnhout (Arendonk) road.
 The Grenadiere inside Reusel were now virtually trapped and it seemed only a matter of hours before the battle was over.
 At 13:00 hours the gap between the two battalions was narrowed down to two hundred metres, but the 4th.
 Bat.
-Welch Regiment and the 6th.
+The Welch Regiment and the 6th.
 Bat.
-Royal Welch Fusiliers still could not establish contact because a great many houses were on fire rendering visibility nil at times.
+The Royal Welch Fusiliers still could not establish contact because a great many houses were on fire rendering visibility nil at times.

 Then the incredible happened, just as the village was about to fall: the Germans counterattacked.
 Reinforcements had arrived to help the defenders.
 Reinhard that morning had received a desperate call from Generalleutnant Sander.
 Just before he had learned that his Grenadier-Regiment 937 was being annihilated and that some companies were down to fifteen men, decimated by mortar fire.
 He asked Reinhard to release the Korps reserve.
 II./Fallschirmjäger-Regiment 6 (Hauptmann Rolf Mager) to him, where it could fight alongside the II./SS-Grenadier-Regiment Landstorm Nederland.
 The request was granted and Sander immediately ordered II./Fallschirmjäger-Regiment 6 to retake Reusel.